JamesRoberts10/pet365-RAG-CTF/README.md

 ## Introduction

-Building this Retrieval-Augmented Generation (RAG) application served as a hands-on learning exercise, allowing me to explore not only the architecture of RAG systems but also the emerging security vulnerabilities specific to AI.
-This Capture The Flag (CTF) exercise is a direct result of that exploration, designed to share those learnings in an interactive format.
+I built this Retrieval-Augmented Generation (RAG) application as a hands-on way to explore RAG architecture and the unique security vulnerabilities emerging in AI systems.
+This Capture The Flag (CTF) exercise shares those discoveries in an interactive format.

 ## Flow